-THE APPEAL PROCESS (STANDARD AND EXPEDITED)
+THE APPEAL PROCESS (Standard and Expedited)

-The START ODS is responsible for allowing you to request a review of a decision that was made about your substance use treatment services by the plan or your providers.
+Your County Plan is responsible for allowing you to request a review of a decision that was made about your SUD treatment services by the plan or your providers.
 There are two ways you can request a review.
 One way is using the standard appeals process.
 The second way is by using the expedited appeals process.
 These two forms of appeals are similar; however, there are specific requirements to qualify for an expedited appeal.
 The specific requirements are explained below.